TodePond/TodePondDotCom/sky/forever/readme.md

 ## Forever

-All in all, I think the tadi web project has taught me everything and more than what I wanted to learn from it.
+All in all, I think the tadi web project has taught me everything and more than what I wanted / needed to learn from it.
 It has exceeded my expectations and it feels less important now / compared to now: the place it has taken me to.
 In that sense, my work on the tadi web is over.

 Occasionally I mention it to people within its [successor project](https://pastagang.cc) but no one cares that much about it.
 That's okay.
 It's good I think.